Hounshell/argparse-sh/README.md

 ## Other Runtime Options

-There are a handful of other options that can be used when running argparse.
+There are a handful of other options that can be used when running argparse-sh.
 These can be included anywhere in the list of arguments, but it is recommended that you put these at the beginning or end of the arguments.
 They can not be placed inside an argument definition (e.g.
-`argparse --bool --debug --name bad-example` is ***not*** allowed).
+`argparse-sh --bool --debug --name bad-example` is ***not*** allowed).

 ### --debug